Football in Montenegro: National team

-The organization of the Belgrade vs Cetinje game was delegated to Cetinje subassociation secretary, Milan Bokan, and his assistant, Vlada Mitrović, while the technicalities were the responsibility of 33-year old Milan Becić, who already had a playing experience besides local Podgorica and Cetinje, also abroad, having played for Montpellier and CA Paris.
-As they had time to prepare it, the game was filled with proud and prestige on behalve of Montenegrins, and Čejović provided 60.000 Dinars which at that time was a considerable amount, to select and properly prepare the cetinje subassociation team to present as highest quality football as possible.
-The selected players gathered at April 25 in Tivat where the 3-weeks preparations begin.
-Tivat was a logical choice as it was at time the only pitch with proper dimensions and had all other commodities such as showers.
+The organization of the Belgrade vs Cetinje game was delegated to Cetinje subassociation secretary, Milan Bokan, and his assistant, Vlada Mitrović, while the technicalities were the responsibility of 33-year old Milan Becić, who had already played with the local Podgorica and Cetinje teams and, internationally, Montpellier and CA Paris.
+As they had time to prepare, the game was filled with pride and prestige on behalf of Montenegrins, and Čejović provided 60,000 Dinars which, at that time, was a considerable amount, to select and properly prepare the Cetinje subassociation team to present as highest quality football possible.
+The selected players gathered at April 25 in Tivat, where the three week preparations began.
+Tivat was a logical choice, as it was then the only pitch with proper dimensions and had all other commodities such as showers.

-At the beginning 27 players were selected, they were members of Cetinje teams Sloga and Crnogorac, then Podgorica teams Balšić and Crna Gora, Arsenal from Tivat, Jugosloven from Kotor, Leotar from Trebinje and Hercegovac from Bileća.
-Accused by authorities of gathering youth with Communist ideals, players from Budućnost or Lovćen were ignored.
-The first games of this team were the preparation games against Dubrovnik and the combined team of Kotor and Tivat.
+At the beginning, 27 players were selected, including members of Cetinje teams Sloga and Crnogorac, Podgorica teams Balšić and Crna Gora, Arsenal from Tivat, Jugosloven from Kotor, Leotar from Trebinje and Hercegovac from Bileća.
+Accused by authorities of gathering youth with communist ideals, players from Budućnost and Lovćen were ignored.
+The first games of this team were preparation games against Dubrovnik and the combined team of Kotor and Tivat.

 As typical, media was divided and there was skepticism.
-The journal "Zeta" wrote that the important was not to be humiliated, specially because the game meant so much for all Montenegrins, from homeland, as much as the many living in Belgrade.
-Meantime, media from Belgrade, as case of Pravda, were calling the attention that football in the provinces as Montenegro has improved substantially and has been being worth much more attention for some time.
+The journal "Zeta" wrote that the important thing was not to be humiliated, especially because the game meant so much for all Montenegrins from the homeland, as much as for the many living in Belgrade.
+Meantime, media from Belgrade, such as Pravda, were calling the attention to the fact that football in the provinces as Montenegro had improved substantially and had been worth much more attention for some time.

-At the day of the game, the stadium was full since morning and included even extravagances such as groups of cyclists which came from Skopje on their bikes in 3 days.
-At 15 hours in front of a 30.000 spectators, Montenegrin team entered the field.
-It was formed by Ikontije Nakić, Vlado Božović, Vlado Mugoša, Vojo Mugoša, Asim Đurđević, (Jovan?)
-Kruška, Rogović, Jovićević, Klemen, Arsić and – Karlo Marks.
-The ticket for only the Montenegrins against Belgrade game was 100 Dinars.
-When the game started the general impression was that they played with a lot a sacrifice and gambled risking good technical skills, however, at the end the result was a 2:6 defeat.
-But the general impression was good as potential was seen.
-As comfort, they could watch the game Yugoslavia against England, which Yugoslavia bravely won 2:1.
+On the day of the game, the stadium was full since the morning and included extravagances such as groups of cyclists which came from Skopje on their bikes in three days.
+At 15:00, in front of 30,000 spectators, the Montenegrin team entered the field.
+It was formed of Ikontije Nakić, Vlado Božović, Vlado Mugoša, Vojo Mugoša, Asim Đurđević, (Jovan?)
+Kruška, Rogović, Jovićević, Klemen, Arsić and Karlo Marks.
+The ticket for just the Montenegrins vs Belgrade game was 100 Dinars.
+When the game started, the general impression was that they played with a lot of sacrifice and gambled risking good technical skills; however, at the end, the result was a 2–6 defeat.
+But the general impression was good, as potential was seen.
+As a comfort, they could watch the Yugoslavia vs England game, which Yugoslavia won 2–1.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance is: